subercui/deep-drug-repurposing/benchmark-scripts/README.md

 # test the auc of the node2vec method
 python evaluate_auc.py -c benchmark-scripts/config_eval_node2vec.json

-# test the auc of the gcn method
+# test the auc of the gcn method - the repoted 0.650, 0.636
 python evaluate_auc.py -c benchmark-scripts/config_eval_gcn.json

 # test the auc of the GraRep method